London › Elizabeth Line Hotels

 - The Rookery: Best boutique closest to the station.
 About a 2-minute walk and full of period character.

 - Fox & Anchor: Best for old-London character.
-Roughly a 5-minute walk from Farringdon station, with a cozy Smithfield setting and a more distinctive, pub-with-rooms feel than a standard business hotel.
+Roughly a 5-minute walk from Farringdon station, with a cozy Smithfield setting and a more distinctive pub-with-rooms feel than a standard business hotel.

 5. Liverpool Street: Best for the City, Shoreditch, and Airport Connections

-- Walking Time: Usually 2 to 5 minutes.
+- Walking time: 2 to 5 minutes.

 Recommended Hotels